w1naenator/H2Game/GAME_DEVELOPMENT_ASSIGNMENT.md

 8) Win State
 - When all pairs are matched, stop the timer and show a win overlay with name, final time, moves, and final score.
 Confetti animates.
+- The overlay appears after the final flip/fade completes and the game UI is hidden behind the overlay; Restart is available in the overlay.

 9) Restart
 - Clicking Restart reopens the dialog with the last selections prefilled.
 Board/timer/score reset.